Nauder/floowandereeze-and-modding-etl/README.md

 After extracting the data, the script will prompt about the layout of the game fields it found, as determining the type of each field has not been automated yet.

+Finally, the data will be available as Parquet files inside the `data/` folder, as well as a `version.txt` file containing the date of the last script run.

 ## Important Files Structure

 ```txt